Cameroon: Economy and infrastructure

 Transport in Cameroon is often difficult.
 Only 6.6% of the roadways are tarred.
 Roadblocks often serve little other purpose than to allow police and gendarmes to collect bribes from travellers.
 Road banditry has long hampered transport along the eastern and western borders, and since 2005, the problem has intensified in the east as the Central African Republic has further destabilised.

 Intercity bus services run by multiple private companies connect all major cities.
 They are the most popular means of transportation followed by the rail service Camrail.
 Rail service runs from Kumba in the west to Bélabo in the east and north to Ngaoundéré.
 International airports are located in Douala and Yaoundé, with a third under construction in Maroua.
-Douala is the country's principal seaport.
+Douala is the country's principal seaport and Kribi Deepwater Port started operations in 2014.
 In the north, the Bénoué River is seasonally navigable from Garoua across into Nigeria.